Millennials, the last generation to be born in the 20th century. A generation likely to live through three centuries. I'd say they're quite important.

 Indeed, these changes to the hotel industry may attract the millennials but will benefit all generations.
 Hotel marketing has to target this growing consumer generation, according to Greenberg, “If we attract young people, old people will show up.
 But if you build a hotel for old people, young people never show up”.
 So what is it that captivates this enterprising audience?

 2. Offer exclusivity

 First things first, how different is the hotel from the others?
 How ‘Instagram- worthy’ is the hotel?
 Millennials often choose based on these 2 questions before booking a hotel or travel destination.
-The question “If you didn’t gram it did it even happen?”, although said in gest, does have an element of truth in it.
+The question “If you didn’t gram it did it even happen?” although said in jest, does have an element of truth in it.
 Let the millennials do the marketing for you by creating a unique experience, which they can’t help but brag about on social media.
 Overly preoccupied with themselves, with a slight obsession with individualism, they have developed the name Generation “Me”.
-Each one with the common goal of self-actualisation, today’s young adults play to each others eccentricity by using social media to display their personalised, meaningful, full of adventure lifestyles!
+Each one with the common goal of self-actualization, today’s young adults play to each other's eccentricity by using social media to display their personalized, meaningful, full of adventure lifestyles!
 They are hungry for a unique experience, one which matches their lifestyle and interests.
-Offering an experience as a hotel that will provide them a lifetime of memories with unparallelled views is the key to success here.
+Offering an experience as a hotel that will provide them a lifetime of memories with unparalleled views is the key to success here.
 Easier said than done though.

 Image Credit: Attrap’ Reves Hotel, France

 The millennials may be the generation of avo on toast, lattes and going on Tinder dates, but when I talk about purchases vs experience, I don’t mean everyday purchases, I mean bigger investments.
 Generation Y would rather invest in the experience of a lifetime, than expensive jewelry or a swanky car.